Charles Kettle

 Charles Henry Kettle (6 April 1821 – 3 June 1863) surveyed the city of Dunedin in New Zealand, imposing a bold design on a challenging landscape.
 He was aiming to create a Romantic effect and incidentally produced the world's steepest street, Baldwin Street.

 Early life

-Born in Kent in England, Charles Henry Kettle was the son of Matthew Kettle.
+Born in Kent in England, Charles Henry Kettle was the son of Nathaniel Kettle.
 The family were poor and Charles worked as a teaching assistant at Queens Grammar School in Faversham in Kent before sailing for New Zealand on the Oriental in 1839.

 First New Zealand period

 Kettle arrived at Port Nicholson, Wellington in 1840.
 He was a cadet in William Mein Smith's survey corps, and was soon promoted on the strength of his abilities.
 In 1842, he led an exploration party up the Manawatu River penetrating to the Wairarapa district, helping to stimulate its pastoral development.
 In 1843, he returned to Britain and became a publicist for the projected New Edinburgh settlement in Otago in New Zealand's South Island.
 He travelled widely for this purpose for two years and appeared before a House of Commons Select Committee on New Zealand in June 1844 as an expert on the country.
 In September 1845, he was appointed to head the survey of the new Scottish settlement.
 He married Amelia Omer at St Peter's Sandwich, Kent, 10 September 1845.